Co-operative Party

-Since 1927, the Co-operative Party has had an electoral pact with the Labour Party, with both parties agreeing not to stand candidates against each other.
-Instead, candidates selected by members of both parties contest elections using the description of Labour and Co-operative Party.
+Since 1927, the Co-operative Party has had an electoral pact with the Labour Party, with the parties agreeing not to stand candidates against each other.
+Candidates selected by members of both parties contest elections using the description "Labour and Co-operative Party".
 The Co-operative Party is a legally separate entity from the Labour Party, and is registered as a political party with the Electoral Commission.
 Co-operative Party members are not permitted to be members of any other political party in the UK apart from the Labour Party or Northern Ireland's Social Democratic and Labour Party (SDLP).

-The Co-operative Party is de jure the fourth-largest party in the House of Commons with 25 Members of Parliament, although as all of its MPs sit in the Parliamentary Labour Party, this distinction is seldom made.
-It also has representatives in the House of Lords, the Scottish Parliament, the Senedd, the London Assembly and local government.
+As of July 2024, the Co-operative Party was the fourth-largest party in the House of Commons, with 43 Members of Parliament.
+As all of its MPs sit with the Parliamentary Labour Party, this distinction is seldom made.
+The Co-operative Party also has representatives in the House of Lords, the Scottish Parliament, the Senedd, the London Assembly and some local government authorities.
 In keeping with its co-operative values and principles, the Co-operative Party does not have a leader.
-Instead Joe Fortune serves as General Secretary, Preet Kaur Gill serves as Chair of the Co-operative Party Parliamentary Group, and Jim McMahon as Chair of the Co-operative Party National Executive Committee.
+Instead Joe Fortune is its General Secretary, Preet Kaur Gill chairs the Co-operative Party Parliamentary Group, and Jim McMahon chairs the National Executive Committee.

 History

-The Co-operative Party was formed in 1917 after being approved by the May Congress of the British co-operative movement held in Swansea.
-Since an electoral pact established in 1927, the party has stood joint candidates with the Labour Party.
-In 1938, a written constitution was adopted by the Co-operative Party which formalised links between the two parties, and in 1946 Co-operative candidates first stood in elections under the Labour Co-operative banner.
+The Co-operative Party was formed in 1917 after being approved in May that year by the Congress of the British co-operative movement held in Swansea.
+Since an electoral pact was established in 1927, the party has stood joint candidates with the Labour Party.
+In 1938, the Co-operative Party adopted a written constitution that formalised its link with the Labour Party.
+Co-operative Party candidates first stood in elections under the "Labour Co-operative" banner in 1946.

-In its formative years the Co-operative Party was almost exclusively concerned with the trading and commercial problems of the co-operative movement.
-Since the 1930s, it has widened its emphasis, using influence gained through strong links with the political and commercial left to spread what it sees as co-operative ethos and moral principles.
-The basic principles underpinning the party are to seek recognition for co-operative enterprises, recognition for the social economy, and to advance support for co-operatives and co-operation across Europe and the developing world.
-The party stands for a sustainable economy and society, a culture of citizenship and socially responsible business represented by the practice of retail and industrial co-operatives.
-The Co-operative Party seeks to advance its agenda through the Parliamentary Labour Party, with whom it shares common values.
+In its formative years, the Co-operative Party was almost exclusively concerned with the trading and commercial problems of the co-operative movement.
+Since the 1930s, it has widened its emphasis, using influence gained through strong links with the political and commercial left to spread what it sees as the co-operative ethos and moral principles.
+The party now seeks recognition for co-operative enterprises and the "social economy", and support for co-operatives and co-operation across Europe and the developing world.
+The party stands for a sustainable economy and society, and a culture of citizenship and socially responsible business represented by the practice of retail and industrial co-operatives.